yiheyue/common-linux-cmd/docs/fs.md

 [PATHNAME] can be absolute pathname or relative pathname.

-change the directory to the `repos`
+e.g. change the directory to the `repos`

 ```
 user@pc ~ $ cd repos